HannaKi/Harjoittelumuistiinpanot/README.md

 ## CSC Puhti

-`module purge` # clear the loaded modules
+`module purge` to clear the loaded modules.

-`module load pytorch/1.6`
+`module load pytorch/1.6` load non Singularity torch.

-// and then create a virtual environment, activate it, and install the requirements
+And then create a virtual environment, activate it, and install the requirements

-python3 -m venv VENV-NAME --system-site-packages # this creates a virtual environment source VENV-NAME/bin/activate # this activates the virtual environment, so after this line, you will be in the venv until you use the comman `deactivate`
+`python3 -m venv VENV-NAME --system-site-packages` this creates a virtual environment. source VENV-NAME/bin/activate # this activates the virtual environment, so after this line, you will be in the venv until you use the comman `deactivate`

 // To run HuggingFace example projects install from the source: